61130061/DockBar/README.md

 </p>

+## Installation
+You can download the lastest dmg from [Release Page](https://github.com/61130061/DockBar/releases)

 ## Usage
 1. Open DockBar app
 2. Look at your status bar!
 The message icon will turn green when you have unread messages.